kevin-montrose/More/README.markdown

       font-weight: bold;
       line-height: 110%;
     }

+More expects overriding to be intentional, and will warn if the same property appears in a block twice.

 ###Reset Blocks

 CSS contained in `@reset { ... }` will appear at the top of a CSS file, and make it available for "resetting" other blocks.